-I visited Northern Iraq for 11 days.
-Kurdish people are very welcoming and friendly, and I loved my trip in this part of the Middle East.
+I visited Northern Iraq for eleven days in 2009 and again for one month in 2018 driving my campervan.
+Kurdish people are very welcoming and friendly, and I loved my trip to this part of the Middle East.

 After traveling in Iraq using shared taxis, I decided to try to hitchhike in Iraq to see if I could get a closer contact with the people, whether Kurds, Turkmens, Arabs or Assyrians.

 ATTENTION: Middle-east is very unstable and you should know that traveling to Iraq is not 100% safe.
 This article shares my personal experience.
 I am not responsible for any misinformation, price change or anything that can happen to you.
 Be conscientious and travel wisely, as safety should be your number one priority.
 Please check out updated news and security alerts due to ISIS problem close to the Kurdish region.

 I hitchhiked two times in Iraqi Kurdistan:

 It was Friday, the weekly Muslim holiday, when everything is closed between 11.00 am and 3.00 pm.
 I spent the morning exploring some areas of the city where I had not been yet: the amusement park Dream City and the nearby supermarket, where I bought a compass.

 In Islam, all Fridays are used to worship God, pray and share a meal in community with other practitioners of the faith.

 I returned to the hotel, where I had another chat about the Yazidi religion with the owner, who suggested I should go to Lalish to see the temple of his religion.

 The Yazidi religion dates back to around 2.000 BC and has about eight hundred thousand followers in the whole world.
 It used to be one of the established religions among the Kurds until obligatory Islamization reduced its number.